 The conduct of a vision training program involving the use of ambient prism lenses and visual-motor exercises may lessen or totally eliminate many of these issues.
 The use of the colored or tinted lenses called Irlen lenses in this program is also proven to be effective in treating autistic individuals with hypersensitivity to certain types of lighting like fluorescent lights and bright sunlight, as well as those with difficulty reading printed texts.

 This type of therapy is a family-based behavioral treatment designed to address a core issue of ASD, namely, the development of social skills and friendships.
-This therapy was developed by psychologist Steven Gutstein based on the theory that “dynamic intelligence” is key to enhancing the quality of life of autistic people.
+Psychologist Steven Gutstein developed this therapy based on the theory that “dynamic intelligence” is key to enhancing the quality of life of autistic people.
 The six main objectives of RDI are social coordination, declarative language, emotional referencing, flexible thinking, foresight and hindsight, and relational information processing.

 This type of therapy may be as effective as a treatment for individuals with regressive autism.
 Steroids have been successfully used in treating related epileptic syndromes like the Landau-Kleffner syndrome (LKS), which is linked to speech regression and acquired epileptiform aphasia.
 Steroids have also been proven to be an effective treatment for multiple neurological disorders such as epilepsy, muscular dystrophies, and encephalitis.